zenml-io/zenml/docs/book/stack-deployment-guide/deploy-terraform.md

 ## Getting the outputs

 For outputs that are sensitive, you'll see that they are not shown directly on the logs.
-To view the full list of outputs, run the following command.
+To view the full list of outputs, run the following command:

 ```
 terraform output